-Opioids attach to the receptors on nerve cells in the brain, spinal cord, and other places.
+Opioids are intended to manage chronic and severe pain.
+They can be prescribed by a doctor, but sadly they are often purchased illegally.
+Popular opioids include oxycodone, fentanyl, codeine, hydrocodone, morphine, and methadone.
+Street drugs that fall under the heading of opioids include heroin.
+Opioids work by attaching to the receptors on nerve cells in the brain, spinal cord, and other places.
 They block pain messages sent to your brain and release dopamine, which causes a person to feel good.
 Withdrawal symptoms are caused by the absence of opioids in a system that has come to rely on them.

 Opioid Withdrawal Symptoms

-The National Institutes of Health (NIH) lists the most commonly used medications used to treat opioid withdrawal symptoms as buprenorphine, methadone, naltrexone, and naloxone.
+The National Institutes of Health (NIH) lists the most common medications used to treat opiate withdrawal symptoms as buprenorphine, methadone, naltrexone, and naloxone.
 These drugs can be prescribed to a person who undergoes either outpatient or inpatient treatment for their substance use disorder.

 Withdrawal symptoms can show up as soon as 12 hours after taking the last dosage of an opioid.
 Common symptoms of opioid withdrawal include: